retired-guy/WiiM-Mini-7-1024X600-Waveshare/README.md

 Installation notes

 NOTE!!!!!!!
 Was unable to get the waveshare to work on Bullseye.
-These instructions are strictly for Raspberry Pi OS-Lite Buster
+These instructions are strictly for Raspberry Pi OS-Lite Buster on a Raspberry Pi Zero (original)
 !!!!!!!!!!!

 Waveshare Wiki https://www.waveshare.com/wiki/7inch_LCD_for_Pi